Mercedes-Benz S-Class (C217)

 The Mercedes-Benz S-Class Coupé and Convertible (C217/A217) are grand tourers manufactured by Mercedes-Benz from 2014 to 2020.

-The C217 model succeeded the C216 CL-Class and is the last version of the S-Class coupé.
-It is also the first Mercedes coupé to carry the S-Class name since the C126 model.

 Development

 Concept S-Class Coupé (2013)

 The Concept S-Class Coupé was unveiled at the 2013 Frankfurt Motor Show to showcase the appearance of the upcoming S-Class coupé model.
 It features a new design compared to the previous CL-Class model, utilizing the brand's Sensual Purity design philosophy first developed for the W222 S-Class in 2009.
+Like previous CL models, though, it retains the pillarless design with no B pillar between the front and rear side windows.

 Production car unveiling

 The production version of the S-Class coupé was announced and unveiled in February 2014, with its first public showing at the Geneva Motor Show in March 2014.
-Mercedes showed the S500 model (known as the S550 in the United States market) at the Geneva show.
+Mercedes showed the S 500 model (known as the S 550 in the United States market) at the Geneva show.

 At the New York Auto Show in April 2014, Mercedes made the first public showing of the S 63 AMG 4MATIC model.
 The S 65 AMG model, which includes a V12 Bi-Turbo engine, was unveiled in July 2014.

 Facelift

 In September 2017, the S-Class Coupé facelift was launched at the 2017 Frankfurt Auto Show.
-The outgoing S500/550 nameplate has been replaced by the S560.
+The outgoing S 500/S 550 nameplate has been replaced by the S 560.
 A whole new range of engines have been introduced.
-The new M177 4.0 V8 Biturbo replaces the old M157 5.5 V8 Biturbo in the AMG S63 4MATIC+.
-4MATIC+ All Wheel Drive is now standard in the AMG S63 featuring drift mode.
-The S560 uses a detuned version of the same engine, dubbed the M176.
-A new Europe-only base model, the S450 4MATIC (replaces S400 4MATIC), uses the M256 I6 Turbo.
-A new 9G-Tronic transmission is now standard across the range, with the exception of the AMG S65, which still uses the 7G-Tronic.
+The new M177 4.0 V8 Biturbo replaces the old M157 5.5 V8 Biturbo in the AMG S 63 4MATIC+.
+4MATIC+ All Wheel Drive is now standard in the AMG S 63 featuring drift mode.
+The S 560 uses a detuned version of the same engine, dubbed the M176.
+A new 9G-Tronic transmission is now standard across the range, with the exception of the AMG S 65, which still uses the 7G-Tronic.